ubccpsc/classy/docs/developer/customization.md

 Note: Application and Docker Container/Supporting Services can be stored in the same Git repository.

 ## Application Customization

-Application customization is NOT necessary unless custom views and endpoints need to be created to support your unique class operations.
-Classy supports default views that do not require any customization work.

 To customize Portal, add a PLUGIN_REPO_APP variable, with the classy-plugin repository, to the .env file.